bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 ![Regular Expression cheat sheet](../images/regex.png)

-Let us use examples to clarify the meta characters above

 ### Square Bracket

-Let us use square bracket to include lower and upper case

 ```py
 regex_pattern = r'[Aa]pple' # this square bracket mean either A or a